ShroukOuda/ShroukOuda/README.md

 - 📚 Constantly exploring new technologies and improving my craft
 - 🎯 Goal: Become a skilled **backend engineer** with strong fundamentals
 - 😄 Pronouns: **She/Her**
-- ⚡ Fun fact: I love problem-solving, competitive programming, and learning from the community

 <br><br>